ingo/ingo.github.io/_recipes/lamb_with_sweet_corn_kernels.md

 title: Lamb with Sweet Corn Kernels
 ---

 Perfect for sweet corn season.
-This recipe was discovered after numerous attempts and consultations of various cookbooks.
 The Lamb with Sweet Corn Kernels or "Makki ka Soweta" is a seasonal delight during the sweet corn season.
-The recipe is fairly easy to follow and produces a dish you'd want to make again.

 ### Ingredients